jwillet4/medmanage-documentation/README.md

 ##### Status Progression

-Status progression is performed by clicking the status progression button under the `Progress` field.
+Status progression is performed selecting medicine rows, and if they are of the same status and owned by the user, a progression button will appear in the top right of the grid.
 When using the program usually, only medicines you own will be available to progress.
 If using the program in admin mode, you will have the option of progressing any medicine in the list.
 The status progression window is covered [here](#status-progression-window).
 ![enter image description here](https://s5.gifyu.com/images/status-list.gif)
 ##### Pagination